Will Shade

-William Shade Jr. (February 5, 1898 – September 18, 1966), known as Will Shade, was a Memphis blues musician, best known for his leadership of the Memphis Jug Band.
+William Shade Jr. (February 5, 1893 – September 18, 1966) was a Memphis blues musician, best known for his leadership of the Memphis Jug Band.
 He was commonly called Son Brimmer, a nickname from his grandmother Annie Brimmer (son is short for grandson).
 The name apparently stuck when other members of the band noticed that the sun bothered him and he used the brim of a hat to shade his eyes.

 Early life

-Shade was born in February 1898 in Memphis, Tennessee, to William Shade and Mary (née Brimmer).
+Shade was born in February 1893 in Memphis, Tennessee, to William Shade and Mary (née Brimmer).
 Mary was fourteen years old when he was born.
 After her husband's death from a gunshot wound in 1903, she married a member of the Banks family, but by 1920 she was a widow once again.
 Shade had two half brothers, Henry Banks and Robert Banks.
 He credited his mother with teaching him how to play the harmonica, his first instrument.